-Refer to exploded view diagrams on pages 35 and 36 for position and to Detail B.
+Refer to installation diagrams on pages 37 and 38 for position and Detail B.

-- Position the collector clamp (16) over the hole in the collector rail (6) with the top lip of the clamp (16) over the collector trim. - Insert the hex screw (14) through the hole in the collector clamp (16) and collector rail (6), place the washer (36) and nut (15) on the hex screw (14) and screw the nut (15) until it seats firmly against the lip of the collector rail (6), applying medium pressure with a spanner to tighten.
+- Position the collector clamp (16) over the hole in the collector rail (6) with the top lip of the clamp over the collector trim. - Insert the hex screw (14) through the hole in the collector clamp (16) and collector rail (6), place the washer (36) and nut (15) on the screw and screw the nut until it seats firmly against the lip of the collector rail, applying medium pressure with a spanner to tighten.

+DETAIL B

-DETAIL B Collector Rail Collector Clamp Installation
+Bottom Collector Rail Collector Clamp Installation